-To a viewer unfamiliar with mahjong, the game can present a bewildering spectacle, what with its walls of tiles, talk of prevailing winds and the constant clatter of pieces being discarded in turn by the four opposing players.
+To a viewer unfamiliar with mahjong, the game and how to play it can present a bewildering spectacle, what with its walls of tiles, talk of prevailing winds and the constant clatter of pieces being discarded in turn by the four opposing players.

 Appearances, however, can be deceptive.
 This quintessentially Chinese game is, in fact, very similar to a number of Western card games such as rummy.
 The goal in mahjong is to complete a set with your tiles similar to a poker or rummy hand.

 Anyone used to card games where a winning hand consists of a straight flush or a full house can easily get their head around the basic rules of mahjong.

 The most distinctive pieces in a mahjong set are undoubtedly the tiles.